ADAPTED - Alzheimer’s Disease Apolipoprotein Pathology for Treatment Elucidation and Development

 In view of the lack of drugs that slow down the progress of the disease, ADAPTED is opening a new line of research on the origin of Alzheimer's.
 The aim of the study is to systematically address APOE as a possible treatment target.
 The APOE gene is a known risk factor for the disease, but it has so far received less attention from researchers than other targets.

-In particular, the behaviour of the APOE gene in the onset of Alzheimer's is unknown, as this gene is involved in a higher propensity to contract the disease.
+In particular, the behaviour of the APOE gene in the onset of Alzheimer's is unknown.
 This lack of understanding of how it works has meant that, until now, this gene has been largely ignored in the search for treatments.

 With a budget of 7 million euros, the intention of this study, which extends the traditional lines of research on Alzheimer's and which is coordinated by Fundació ACE, is to identify how APOE increases the risk of suffering from Alzheimer's and, in this way, to enable the development of new drugs.